GAnagno/blog/cv.md

 *2017-2020*
 **Data coordinator at Pharmaplan AG**
-Data coordination of one biotech production facility and one lab facility, Lonza Visp.
+Data coordination and building information modeling of two new facilities, Lonza Visp.

 *2016-2017*
-**Designer at Blatter Müller**
+**Architect at Blatter Müller**
-Virtual reality environments with Unity 3D for a multipurpose hall, Gemeinde Bubendorf.
+Planning and simulation of a new sportshall, Gemeinde Bubendorf.

 *2014-2015*
 **Intern at SAM Architekten AG**
 Responsible for the digital fabrication unit.
-Participation in the planning of the FIFA Museum.
+Planning of the FIFA Museum, Zürich.

 *2013-2014*
 **Student Assistant at ETH Zürich**
-Responsible for digital prototyping at the Professorship of Digital Architectonics, ETH Zürich.
+Responsible for digital prototyping at the Chair of Architecture and CAAD, ETH Zürich.

 References
 --------------------